eibens/edcb/README.md

 projects. [edcb] is an attempt of generalizing these tasks across projects and across local systems and CI environments.

+# Example

+The [edcb] project is itself built with [edcb].
+Currently, no actual TypeScript API is exported by this project.
+The [answer.ts] module serves as a placeholder for testing.

 # Documentation

 The latest version of the [edcb.sh] file can be installed in a shell: